 In the early 2000s, the rapid growth of Amazon’s ecommerce business caused scaling problems, forcing the company to build internal systems to power the growth.
 In 2006, Amazon opened its cloud infrastructure service to other companies.
-Fast forward to today, and AWS has become a $51 billion run rate business.
+Fast forward to today, and AWS has become a $51 billion business.

 Telehealth companies Teledoc and Amwell estimate an addressable market of around $35 billion annually in the US.
 This is likely underestimating the reach of the telehealth sector as it amounts to just 0.8% of the $3.8 trillion healthcare industry.
 Online prescription company GoodRx has valued the market at $250 billion.

 We believe it is likely Amazon Care will be subscription based, with companies paying a fee to access Amazon’s technology and services.
 Additionally, with approximately 62 million Americans lacking access to primary care physicians, Amazon Care could potentially be offered directly to consumers and Amazon Prime members, further boosting the stickiness of Amazon’s recurring subscription revenues.
-Because the market values recurring revenues on a higher multiple, as seen with the average multiples of SaaS and streaming companies, this could provide further upside to Amazon’s valuation.
+Because the market values recurring revenue on a higher multiple, as seen with the average multiples of SaaS and streaming companies, this could provide further upside to Amazon’s valuation.